 Concerns about smartwatches and data security

 Is it necessary to worry about being watched?
 Only if that person has a compelling reason to spy on you.
 Realistically, your average cybercriminal is likely searching for easy prey and has little to lose.

-Since smartwatches are storing more data, manufacturers like Samsung are working to protect them in the same way that smartphones are, with security features such as passcodes and being able to remotely wipe the device.
+Since smartwatches are storing more data, brands like Samsung are proactively working to protect them in the same way that smartphones are, with security features such as passcodes and being able to remotely wipe the device.

-Recent reports, such as one by TechBeacon, regarding tests on multiple smartwatch brands that report that all of them have certain vulnerabilities, even though they do not actually amount to a significant privacy breach, but this is something that should be paid more attention to.
+Recent reports, such as one by TechBeacon, regarding tests on multiple smartwatch brands that report that all of them have certain vulnerabilities, even though they do not actually amount to a significant privacy breach.
+However, more attention should be paid to this.
 If consumers do not expect security features, manufacturers may not devote enough time to them.

 The Benefits of Wearable Technology

 If this has calmed your nerves, you may be interested in learning more about the health benefits of smartwatches.

 1. They don’t just tell you the time